See "2025: Bigger Drop in Murders AFTER G.E." below for how we estimated the murder toll for May and June 2025.

 "The Truth and Reconciliation Commission (TRC) was a court-like restorative justice body assembled in South Africa in 1996 after the end of apartheid.
 Authorized by Nelson Mandela and chaired by Desmond Tutu, the commission invited witnesses who were identified as victims of gross human rights violations to give statements about their experiences, and selected some for public hearings.
 Perpetrators of violence could also give testimony and request amnesty from both civil and criminal prosecution."
 [Wikipedia]

 Our experiences are nowhere near theirs, but no less important to address in a sober, systematic, and future-positive way.
-We have at least 931 reasons why.
+We have 931 reasons why, plus over a million more.